 The most modern chairlift that’s ever been built is now open at Big Sky Resort.

-Ramcharger 8, an eight-seat, D-Line chair with ergonomically-shaped, heated seats and a "Big Sky blue" bubble, now transports 3,600 skiers per hour to the top of Andesite Mountain.
-Boyne Resorts partnered with the Dopplemayr shop in Wolfurt, Austria to bring its most technologically-advanced lift to Big Sky, Montana.
+Ramcharger 8, an eight-seat, D-Line chair with ergonomically shaped, heated seats and a "Big Sky blue" bubble, now transports 3,600 skiers per hour to the top of Andesite Mountain.
+Boyne Resorts partnered with the Doppelmayr shop in Wolfurt, Austria to bring its most technologically advanced lift to Big Sky, Montana.

 Big Sky Resort Would Like To Thank

 - Jamie Kanzler, Peter Weideman, and the entire Doppelmayr team for undying dedication and persistence.
-They started the summer working 60 hour weeks and have spent the last couple months working 7 day/weeks in order to finish on time.
+They started the summer working 60 hour weeks and have spent the last couple months working 7 days a week in order to finish on time.

 - John Knapton and the entire summer slope crew who moved tens of thousands of cubic yards of dirt, dropped trees, moved thousands of feet of snowmaking, collaborated on planning, etc.

-- Ben Macht, Eric Schwartz, Ben V and Daphne of Lift Maintenance, for working weeks without days off to help Dopplemayr complete the project, and the whole Lift Maintenance team.
+- Ben Macht, Eric Schwartz, Ben V, and Daphne of Lift Maintenance, for working weeks without days off to help Doppelmayr complete the project, and the whole Lift Maintenance team.